Physically Consistent Modeling of Stacked Intelligent Metasurfaces Implemented with Beyond Diagonal RIS: Numerical Results

 In Fig.~\ref{fig:results}, we report the performance in terms of normalized channel gain, defined as $G=\vert h\vert^2/(\Vert\bar{\mathbf{h}}^{R}\Vert^2\Vert\bar{\mathbf{h}}^{(1)}\Vert^2)$, achieved by SIM implemented with D-RIS and BD-RIS.
 For SIM implemented with BD-RIS, we consider a 1-layer SIM implemented through a tree-connected RIS, optimized as proposed in \cite{ner23-1}.
-We make the following observations. \textit{First}, 1-layer SIMs implemented with BD-RIS always achieve $G=1$, i.e., the performance upper bound, as expected from \eqref{eq:BDRIS-UB}. \textit{Second}, SIMs implemented with D-RIS always underperform 1-layer SIMs implemented with BD-RIS, in agreement with our theoretical derivations. \textit{Third}, for a low number of RIS elements $N$, SIMs with a low number of layers $L$ are beneficial.
+We make the following observations. \textit{First}, 1-layer SIMs implemented with BD-RIS achieve the upper bound $G=1$, as expected from \eqref{eq:BDRIS-UB}. \textit{Second}, SIMs implemented with D-RIS always underperform 1-layer SIMs implemented with BD-RIS, in agreement with our theoretical derivations. \textit{Third}, for a low number of RIS elements $N$, SIMs with a low number of layers $L$ are beneficial.
 This is because a low $N$ reduces the norms $\Vert\bar{\mathbf{H}}^{(\ell)}\Vert$, for $\ell=1,\ldots,L$, which are always $\Vert\bar{\mathbf{H}}^{(\ell)}\Vert<1$.
 Consequently, when $\Vert\bar{\mathbf{H}}^{(\ell)}\Vert<<1$, a high $L$ is suboptimal as it limits the product in the performance upper bound \eqref{eq:DRIS-UB}. \textit{Fourth}, for a high value of $N$, SIMs with more layers are beneficial given their enhanced flexibility.

-In Fig.~\ref{fig:results}, we also report the circuit complexity of the considered SIM architectures, in terms of the number of tunable impedance components in the circuit topology.
-Interestingly, we observe that 1-layer SIMs implemented with BD-RIS are also favorable in terms of complexity, as they are slightly more complex than 1-layer SIMs implemented with D-RIS.
+In Fig.~\ref{fig:results}, we also report the circuit complexity, in terms of the number of tunable impedance components in the circuit topology, also representative of the energy consumption of the SIM.
+We observe that 1-layer SIMs implemented with BD-RIS are also favorable in terms of complexity, as they are slightly more complex than 1-layer SIMs implemented with D-RIS.